AllKind/ipset-bash-completion/README.md

 ---

-If the environment variable **_IPSET_VALIDATE_INPUT** is set to a non empty value validation of users input is disabled.
+If the environment variable **_IPSET_VALIDATE_INPUT** is defined and set to a non empty value validation of users input is enabled.

 ---